abrahammenendez/abrahammenendez/README.md

 ### Hi there 👋

+I'm Abraham Menéndez, a 28-year-old software developer from Spain.

+As I create more and more repositories, it's getting increasingly difficult to keep them organized.
+To make our life easier, each repository now has an icon in the description:
+- 💡 Original projects/ideas/utils.
+- 📚 Courses I've taken.
+- 🏆 Challenges/katas/golf.

+I hope it helps 🙂

+See you around,
+Abraham

 <!--
 **abrahammenendez/abrahammenendez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.